daar/pmake/doc/architecture.rst

 Architecture
 ------------

-When using *pmake* it is important to understand the architecture of the software in order to be able to create a proper buildscript.
-The basic concepts of the *pmake* build tool are targets and packages.
+When using PMake it is important to understand the architecture of the software in order to be able to create a proper build script.
+The basic concepts of the PMake build tool are targets and packages.
 A package is a collection of commands that belong to each other.
 In the PMake.txt build scripts one can define how these packages are linked to each other (dependencies) and of which commands they exist.
 There are a number of different commands like *executable*, *unit*, *install* and *custom*.
 A target is a specific overall command that is going to be executed.
-This target is specified from the commandline by the developer.
-The predefined targets for *pmake* are;
+This target is specified from the command-line by the developer.
+The predefined targets for PMake are;

 Build
 =====
 The build target will compile and link all source code that is defined by the build scripts in the source tree.
 It will create if needed an output folder for the object (*.o) and compiled pascal unit files (*.ppu).
 The default output folder for compiled units is *.\\units\\$(TargetCPU)-$(TargetOS)*, while for binary executables the output folder is: *.\\bin\\$(TargetCPU)-$(TargetOS)*.
 These folders will be created in the locations where the PMake.txt files are placed.
-Build is also the default tagret.
+Build is also the default target.
 This means that it does not need to be supplied, but by default it will assume the build target is called for.

 Clean
 =====